Jennifer Fairgate case: Theories

 From the outset, investigators faced significant challenges in determining Jennifer Fairgate's identity and unravelling the events leading to her death.
-The absence of personal effects, her fabricated address, the removal of identifying labels, and the pistols' illegible serial number have all fuelled speculation about her identity and the circumstances surrounding her death.
+The absence of personal effects, her fabricated address, the removal of identifying labels, and the pistol's illegible serial number have all fuelled speculation about her identity and the circumstances surrounding her death.

 Due to the lack of evidence of a struggle, her room door being double-locked from the inside with no sign of forced entry, and the discovery of the pistol in her hand, Norwegian police ruled Jennifer Fairgate's death a suicide with "99.9% certainty".
 However, the absence of gunshot residue or blood on her hands, the pistol's "awkward" placement, and the extra ammunition have led to questioning of this conclusion.

 Others argue that external parties may have staged the scene to appear as a suicide, and suggest she was killed by someone she knew.
 Hotel records show she registered a guest under the name Lois Fairgate.
 However, he never surfaced during investigations, and only her fingerprints were found on the pistol and cartridges.

-Fairgate's use of an alias and possession of a tactical watch, associated with military use, has also fuelled speculation of Cold War espionage.
+Fairgate's use of an alias and possession of a tactical watch, associated with military use, has also fuelled speculation of espionage.
 Norwegian intelligence officer Ola Kaldager told Unsolved Mysteries that the removal of clothing tags and her language fluency were consistent with intelligence tradecraft.
 Others suspect Norway's E 14 security service, noting her check-in without ID, a guard leaving after hearing a gunshot, and the swift suicide ruling.

 Each theory faces strong counterarguments: homicide lacks evidence of another person, and espionage is undermined by the absence of documents or leaks.
 A plausible scenario for the weapon's mutilated serial number is that it was acquired through the black market, rather than a spy "ghost gun", and language fluency is common in Europe.
 Without concrete evidence, the case remains with the formal verdict of suicide.